ReagentX/imessage-exporter/docs/features.md

 - Attachments
   - Any type of attachment that can be displayed on the web is embedded in the HTML exports
   - Attachments can be copied to the export directory or referenced in-place
-  - Less-compatible HEIC/HEIF images are converted to PNG for portable exports
+  - Less-compatible HEIC images are converted to PNG for portable exports
   - Attachments are displayed as
     - File paths in TXT exports
     - Embeds in HTML exports (including `<img>`, `<video>`, and `<audio>`)